4dn-dcic/tibanna/docs/installation.rst

   * The ``invoke deploy_unicorn`` command
   * Deployment of a set of AWS Lambda functions and an AWS Step Function that coordinates the Lambda functions

-    * These Lambda functions work as serverless minions that launches and monitors individual executions.
+    * Note: these Lambda functions work as serverless minions that launches and monitors individual executions.
 They live on the cloud and they are called (and charged) only when an execution is submitted.
-Tibanna does not require a constantly running master server.
+(Tibanna does not require a constantly running master server.)

-  * Configuring permissions for the AWS Lambda, AWS Step Function, S3 buckets and a user group.
+  * Permission configuration for the AWS Lambda, AWS Step Function, S3 buckets and a user group.

-  * With this second step, one may deploy as many copies of Tibanna as one wishes for different projects, with different bucket permissions and users.
+With the second step, one may deploy as many copies of Tibanna as one wishes for different projects, with different bucket permissions and users.

 Installing Tibanna package